weaviate/weaviate-io/developers/weaviate/model-providers/anyscale/index.md

 <BetaPageNote />

 Anyscale offers a wide range of models for natural language processing and generation.
-Weaviate seamlessly integrates with Anyscale's APIs, allowing users to leverage Anyscale's models directly within the Weaviate database.
+Weaviate seamlessly integrates with Anyscale's Endpoints APIs, allowing users to leverage Anyscale's models directly within the Weaviate database.

 These integrations empower developers to build sophisticated AI-driven applications with ease.